Justin01Wu/others/ide/intelliJ_eclipse.md

 ## Compare with Eclipse:
 + By default, IntelliJ used big font, will show less lines in the same size windows
 + go back in VSC, Eclipse and Adobe pdf reader are the same "alt+ left arrow, but IntelliJ default is different
-+ Good news is that IntelliJ has multiple set of keyMap, one is copied from Eclipse, so you will have easy life if you use it
++ IntelliJ has multiple set of keyMap, one is copied from Eclipse(file-> setting->keyMap), so you will have easy life if you use it